artefactual/atom-docs/admin-manual/customization/config-files.rst

 different domains or subdomains used, and can break the authentication procedure.

-To avoid this, system administrators can use the ``service_url`` parameter to specify the perferred service URL for your AtoM site that the CAS server should redirect users to after successfully completing authentication.
+To avoid this, system administrators can use the ``service_url`` parameter to specify the preferred service URL for your AtoM site that the CAS server should redirect users to after successfully completing authentication.

 Example: